 If your child is pregnant or breast-feeding a baby:

 - Talk with the doctor if your child is pregnant, becomes pregnant, or is breast-feeding a baby.
 You will need to talk about the benefits and risks to your child and the baby.

 What are some side effects that I need to call my child’s doctor about right away?

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your child’s doctor or get medical help right away if your child has any of the following signs or symptoms that may be related to a very bad side effect:

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Dizziness or passing out.

 - It is common to have skin irritation with this drug.
 Skin irritation may include burning, stinging, redness, scaling, peeling, dry skin, or pain.
-If these skin reactions happen, talk with your doctor.
-Your doctor may want you to stop using this drug for some time or change how often you use it.
+If these skin reactions happen, talk with the doctor.
+The doctor may want your child to stop using this drug for some time or change how often your child uses it.

 You may report side effects to your national health agency.